Introduction

 Accommodation Preferences A table of preferences for staying at a particular type of accommodation.
 Any accommodation type not listed here will be rejected.
 The penance can be read as "I would be prepared to walk this distance extra to stay in something like this."
 The effect of this is relative and declines with distance so, in most cases, the whatever is available is usually good enough.
 The calculation of accommodation penance can be quite complicated; see below for a more detailed description.

-Missing Stop Services A list of the services, either in the location you are staying or in the accommodation that you choose, that you would like to be present in the place that you stop for the day.
+Preferred Services at Day's End A list of the services, either in the location you are staying or in the accommodation that you choose, that you would like to be present in the place that you stop for the day.
 Each service is associated with the penance added if that service is not available, suggesting that you would be prepared to walk further to get that service.

-Missing Day Services A list of the services that you would like to be present somewhere along the day's route, including the start and end locations.
+Preferred Services During Day A list of the services that you would like to be present somewhere along the day's route, including the start and end locations.
 Each service is associated with the penance added if that service is not available.

 Camino The camino route you wish to travel.
 For example, the Camino Frances or the Camino Primitivo.